gravitational/workshop/k8sprod.md

 **Splitting build environment and run environment**

-We are going to use "buildbox" pattern to build an image with build environment, and we will use a much smaller runtime environment to run our program
+We are going to use "buildbox" pattern to build an image with build environment, and we will use a much smaller runtime environment to run our program:

 ```bash